Soundly engineered, hand-made, human-powered works of art.

-All the tubes are Tange Prestige.
+All the tubes, except the chain stays (Columbus EL), are Tange Prestige.
 The fork crown, seat cluster embellishment, and seat stay caps are polished stainless steel.
 The front ends and dropouts are G.P.
 Wilson super-light castings with stainless steel faces added to increase the thickness of the clamping faces (this prevents exposing the skewer threads past the end of the skewer nut).
 Top tube length is 60.5cm; seat tube length (center-to-center) is 55cm.

 In addition to the usual braze-ons, a Columbine chain hanger is used, as well as multiple custom-fabricated braze-ons for the front- and rear-wheel computer (Campagnolo Ergo Brain) sensors and computer sensor cable guides.
 In addition, this was the first use of my custom-made, stainless steel “gear” water bottle boss reinforcements.